ceph/ceph/doc/rados/operations/crush-map.rst

 		item [item-name] weight [weight]
 	}

-The following example illustrates how you can use buckets to aggregate a pool and physical locations like a datacenter, a room, a rack and a row. ::
+The following example illustrates how you can use buckets to aggregate physical locations like a datacenter, a room, a rack and a row. ::

 	host ceph-osd-server-1 {